-In 2016, DPPA (former DPA) established a stand-alone Gender, Peace and Security Unit (GPS), which oversees the Department’s implementation of the WPS agenda.
+In 2016, DPPA (then DPA) established a stand-alone Gender, Peace and Security Unit (GPS), which oversees the Department’s implementation of the WPS agenda.
 GPS has the responsibility to develop policy, build the capacity of DPPA staff involved in peacemaking and support DPPA’s mission and headquarters staff in implementing Security Council resolutions on WPS and Conflict-Related Sexual Violence.
-The Department’s approach to implementing the WPS agenda is gender mainstreaming throughout, which means that WPS work is not only the responsibility of gender advisers, but the responsibility of every DPPA staff member, from the leadership level to team assistants.
+The Department’s approach to implementing the WPS agenda is gender mainstreaming throughout, which means that WPS work is not only the responsibility of gender advisers, but the responsibility of every DPPA staff member.

 For more information, visit https://peacemaker.un.org/wps

-In May 2020, Under-Secretaries-General for UN Women, for Political and Peacebuilding Affairs and for Peace Operations made a joint call to ensure women are central to global ceasefire efforts.
+In May 2020, Under-Secretaries-General for UN Women, Political and Peacebuilding Affairs and Peace Operations made a joint call to ensure women are central to global ceasefire efforts.

 Security Council Resolutions